k9982874/github-gist-explorer/README.md

 9. Allow check the gist history in Visual Studio Code directly.
 10. Allow view the file contents of history file.
 11. Allow compare the history with the latest version.
+12. Allow export the gist to folder.
+13. Allow import a local file to specific gist.
+14. Allow import a local folder.
 ```

 ## How to use